-- Distributed Object-based Systems: CORBA - Distributed Document-based Systems: WWW - Distributed Coordination-based Systems: JINI - Distributed Multimedia Systems: QoS requirements
+- Distributed Object-based Systems: CORBA - Distributed Document-based Systems: WWW - Distributed Coordination-based Systems: JINI - Distributed Multimedia Systems: QoS requirements - Distributed currency and transactions: Bitcoin and blockchain

-Recent Applications: MapReduce
+Other Applications: MapReduce

-- A framework for processing highly distributable problems across huge datasets on a file system or a database. - Map: In a recursive way, the master node takes the input, divides it into smaller sub-problems, and distributes them to worker nodes.
-A multi-level tree structure is formed. - Reduce: The master node then collects the answers to all the subproblems and combines them in some way to form the output - the answer to the problem it was originally trying to solve. - Apache Hadoop: a software framework that supports data-intensive distributed applications under a free license.
-It was derived from Google's MapReduce and Google File System (GFS).
+- A framework for processing highly distributable problems across huge datasets on a file system or a database. - Map: In a recursive way, the master node takes the input, divides it into smaller sub-problems, and distributes them to worker nodes. - Reduce: The master node then collects the answers to all the subproblems and combines them in some way to form the output.
+The shuffle is used collect all data through I/O. Usually, shuffle dominates the actual reduce phase. - Apache Hadoop: a software framework that supports data-intensive distributed applications under a free license.
+It was derived from Google's MapReduce and Google File System (GFS). - Spark for Big Data and beyond